 When the temperature in New England drops below 20 degrees, your property is at risk for severe water damage.
-Pipes can freeze and inevitably burst spewing water all over your home.
+Pipes can freeze and inevitably burst, spewing water all over your home.
 Are you prepared for this?
-Frozen pipes in RI that burst are an expensive water damage claim that requires either a lot of money out of pocket or a trained Rhode Island public adjuster to ensure the highest payout.
+Frozen pipes in RI are an expensive water damage claim when they burst that requires either a lot of money out of pocket or a trained Rhode Island public adjuster to ensure the highest payout.

 How does a pipe freeze/burst?

 During the winter, the temperature in RI frequently drops below 20 degrees outside.
 Pipes located in places like a basement, a crawlspace, an attic, a garage, outside, or anywhere else where they’re potentially improperly insulated, are at high risk to freeze.
 It’s important to check all pipes in and around your property to make sure they are properly insulated before the temperatures drop!

 Water in pipes will freeze due to the cold weather, which causes a blockage of ice from within the pipe.
 As the ice expands, it pushes water towards the closed faucet.
 “This causes an immense amount of water pressure to build between the ice blockage and the faucet — eventually, the pipe ruptures under the pressure, usually at a spot where there’s little or no ice”.
 Once a pipe bursts, the water can leak out in any direction, which causes water damage in your home.